-Navacaprant also demonstrated benefit in the total population (n = 171), which included mildly depressed patients with baseline HAMD-17 scores as low as 14.
-Navacaprant demonstrated a statistically significant improvement in depression at Week 4 (HAMD-17 LSMD; -2.7, p = 0.003) and continued to demonstrate improvements but did not achieve statistical significance compared to placebo at Week 8 (HAMD-17 LSMD; -1.7, p = 0.121), which was the primary endpoint of the original study designed by BlackThorn.
+Navacaprant also demonstrated positive results across the total population (n = 171), which included mildly depressed patients with baseline HAMD-17 scores as low as 14.
+Navacaprant demonstrated a statistically significant improvement in depression at Week 4 (HAMD-17 LSMD; -2.7, p = 0.003) and continued to demonstrate numerical improvements but did not achieve statistical significance compared to placebo at Week 8 (HAMD-17 LSMD; -1.7, p = 0.121), which was the primary endpoint of the original study designed by BlackThorn.
 Additionally, navacaprant demonstrated statistically significant improvements in anhedonia as assessed by the SHAPS at Week 4 (SHAPS LSMD; -2.8, p = 0.004) and Week 8 (SHAPS LSMD; -3.4, p = 0.002).
 These results were consistent with expectations for a population including mild-to-severe patients and supports the trial amendments we made to focus development on the moderate to severe MDD population.

 Navacaprant was well tolerated with no severe adverse events.
-The overall discontinuation rates were higher on placebo compared to navacaprant (37% for placebo and 28% for navacaprant), and discontinuation rates related to treatment emergent adverse events (TEAEs) were higher on placebo compared to navacaprant (12% for placebo and 1% for navacaprant).
+The overall discontinuation rates were higher on placebo compared to navacaprant (37% for placebo and 29% for navacaprant), and discontinuation rates related to treatment emergent adverse events (TEAEs) were higher on placebo compared to navacaprant (12% for placebo and 1% for navacaprant).
+The incidence rate of TEAEs was 35.3% for the navacaprant group and 44.1 % for the placebo group.
 There were no TEAEs for navacaprant with greater than 5% incidence, which was consistent with placebo.
 The majority of the TEAEs were mild to moderate, with no severe TEAEs reported in the navacaprant group, and 4.9% severe TEAEs reported in the placebo group.
 Navacaprant was not associated with weight gain or sexual dysfunction.
-No evidence of suicidal ideation or behavior was identified as assessed by the Columbia Suicide Severity Rating Scale.
+No evidence of suicidal behavior was identified as assessed by the Columbia Suicide Severity Rating Scale.
 We believe the tolerability profile of navacaprant observed to date will be viewed favorably by patients and physicians relative to other approved agents in use today.